Geeklog-Core/Plugin-Compatibility-List/README.md

 * The Langsel, Net Tools and OGP plugins don't use database.
 * Net Tools-2.1.4 requires PHP 7.2.0 or newer.
+* Forum-2.9.4 doesn't work with Geeklog 2.2.2, but its next version will.

 ## Geeklog 2.2.1sr1 (released on 2020-04-16, works with PHP 7.3) ##
 |      Plugin Name|Plugin Version|PHP 7.3|PHP 8.0|PostgreSQL|                                         Plugin Home Page|  Released|